Snakes and Ladders

 For example, for a 6 x 6 board, the numbers are written as follows:

-You start on square1
+You start on square

 of the board (which is always in the last row and first column).
 Each move, starting from squarex